ontox-hu/aspis4j/docs/Neo4j-Migrations_Doc.md

 ## Init Neo4j-Migrations in current directory

-This command will create a project Neo4j-Migrations project with a configuration file named `.migrations.properties` and a folder to store cypher migration scripts `./neo4j/migrations`
+Following command will create a project Neo4j-Migrations project with a configuration file named `.migrations.properties` and a folder to store cypher migration scripts `./neo4j/migrations`

 ```sh
 neo4j-migrations init